Common types of cockroaches in Washington

 If you’ve found roaches crawling around in your home or business, contact ProSite Pest Control right away.
-Our team will conduct a free onsite inspection to accurately identify the species and to develop a treatment plan to get rid of these pests.
+Our team will conduct an onsite inspection to accurately identify the species and to develop a treatment plan to get rid of these pests.
 Reach out today to learn more about our cockroach control treatment options!

 How do I prevent a cockroach problem?

 To keep roaches out, we cannot emphasize the importance of keeping your home or business clean.
 Sanitation is absolutely critical when it comes to preventing these bugs.
 We also recommend the following cockroach prevention tips: